maurovm/thesis_template/README.md

 [references.bib](references.bib) if you want the "Bibliography" section to be created at the end of your document.

-The LaTeX files in this repository requires the [LuaLaTeX](https://en.wikipedia.org/wiki/LuaTeX) engine.
+The LaTeX files in this repository require the [LuaLaTeX](https://en.wikipedia.org/wiki/LuaTeX) engine.
 You editor should allow you to configure LuaLaTeX as the typesetting engine for your document and automatically take care of the compilation process to generate the final PDF